gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 1. Connected by **Ethernet** to the **Network Switch**, and the **Network Switch** is power **on**.
 2. The **WiFi Router** is in range and powered on.
-3. If rebuilding the Kubernetes Master and have existing Kubernetes Nodes then disconnect them from the Network Switch as tey can interfer with Kubernetes Master Admin Initialization.
+3. If rebuilding the Kubernetes Master and disconnect existing Kubernetes Nodes from the Network Switch as they can interfere with Kubernetes Master initialization.

 #### Step 1: Connect to the Raspberry Pi to be Configured as the Kubernetes Master

-1. From your desktop computer, start an SSH Session to the Raspberry Pi, `ssh pi@raspberrypi.local`, the default password is **raspberry**.

-#### Step 2: Start the Installation Process
+1. From a macOS, Linux, or Windows Bash (Linux Subsystem for Windows)

-1. Run the following command from the SSH terminal you started in step 1.
+2. Run the following command from the SSH terminal you started in step 1.

 ```bash
 bash -c "$(curl https://raw.githubusercontent.com/gloveboxes/Raspberry-Pi-Kubernetes-Cluster/master/setup.sh)"